msivadasan/gsearchapi/README.md

 https://developers.google.com/custom-search/v1/overview

 ### A sample search

-The module mgsearch has two functions
+The package has two modules, mgsearch and searchprop.

 First, initialize using search engine ID and API key: x0=mgsearch.seid_apikey("YOUR_SEARCH_ENGINE_ID", "YOUR_API_KEY")